zaoann/csvViz/README.md

 Demo Page: https://zaoann.github.io/csvViz

 This is a proof of concept that's somewhat demo-able.
-There's a lot of bugs and issues, but I just haven't been able to justify investing more time into it after it reached this stage.
+There will be a lot of bugs and issues for general use.

 To use: